narrowlink/homepage/docs/basic-tutorial/deploying-gateway.md

 # Deploying Gateway

-In this tutorial, you will need a valid IP address on the internet and a domain name to configure auto certificate issuance.
+In this tutorial, we will guide you through the process of deploying the gateway using Narrowlink.
+Before you begin, please ensure that you have a valid IP address on the internet and a domain name to configure automatic certificate issuance.
+If you don't have a valid domain name, you can use the Ws[^1] protocol to run the gateway without TLS.
+However, we don't recommend this configuration.

 :::info
-You have the option to deploy the gateway with or without the TLS protocol.
-However, we highly recommend running it with TLS whenever possible.
-The gateway can automatically manage certificate issuance for itself and the publishing hosts.
-Having a valid domain name is mandatory in this case.
-However, if you don't have access to a valid domain or have any other reasons, you can use your own certificate or run it without TLS.
-If you encounter any other configurations not covered in the basic tutorial, please refer to the [Gateway documentation](/docs/gateway) for further assistance.
+If you plan to use an already deployed gateway, you can skip this step and proceed to the next one to deploy the [agent setup](/docs/basic-tutorial/agent-setup).
 :::

+To start the deployment process, make sure your domain name is correctly pointing to the IP address of your server, and that ports `80` and `443` are open.
+Once you've confirmed these requirements, you'll need to configure Ws and Wss services with Let's Encrypt to enable automatic certificate issuance in the Narrowlink gateway by following the steps below.

-Once you have installed the gateway, you need to configure the expected services.
-Create a file named `gateway.yaml` in the folder where you will run the gateway and paste the following content into it:
+Create a file named `gateway.yaml` in the folder where you'll run the gateway, and paste the following content into it:

 ```yaml
 name: basic-tutorial # name of the gateway, it currently has no effect